BIO-AEROGEL SPECULATIONS

 other hand, once you suspect it exists, it should be possible to detect it

-with hobbyist experiments.
+with hobbyist equipment.

 ELECTROMETER ARRAY: build a long linear array of electrostatic voltmeters